4 dead, 1 injured, after apparent fall from Swiss building | Law-Order

 - Switzerland

-Swiss police say four people have been found dead at the foot of a building in the lakeside city of Montreux, with a fifth person hospitalised in serious condition.
+Four people were found dead at the foot of a seven-story residential building in the lakeside Swiss city of Montreux, police said Thursday, with a fifth person hospitalized in serious condition.

-Alexandre Bisenz, a spokesman for the Vaud regional police, told The Associated Press that he could not immediately confirm a news report in Swiss daily Blick, citing an unidentified police official, saying that the five had jumped from a building.
+Swiss daily Blick, citing an unidentified police official, said that the five had jumped from a building.
+But a regional police spokesman, Alexandre Bisenz, told The Associated Press that he couldn't immediately confirm the report.

-Bisenz told the AP an investigation is underway into the incident that occurred at about 7 a.m.
-Thursday.
-He declined to provide further details.
-He spoke on condition of anonymity because he was not authorised to be named publicly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)